yangedruce/makando/README.md

 - Ban or Disable restaurants as needed.
 - (Optional) Dashboard analytics for system monitoring.

-# System
-- Authentication for all users.
-- Role-based access control for Customer, Restaurant Manager, and Admin.
-- Storage linking for media (images, etc.).
-- Vite for asset bundling (development and production).

 ## Project Structure

 Below is the clickable project structure for easy navigation: